WildXav/empire-inventory-manager/README.md

 We don't want **Vador**, or worse, **Sidious** to know about all this!
 ###
 Also if you have questions regarding one of the components prefixed by `el-`, as in `el-table-` or `el-tag`, you must know that those components are coming from the Element Plus UI library.
-<br>It's documentation is here: [Element Plus Documentation](https://element-plus.org/en-US/component/button.html).
+It's documentation is here: [Element Plus Documentation](https://element-plus.org/en-US/component/button.html).

 ### May the Dark Side of the Force be with you!.